Flussen/GoPass/README.md

 ### Main Features

-- **User Registration and Login:** Create an account and access your passwords securely.
+- **🧑‍💻 User Registration and Login:** Create an account and access your passwords securely.
-- **Password Management:** Securely add and delete passwords.
+- **📜 Password Management:** Securely add, edit and delete passwords.
-- **Local Database:** Your passwords are securely stored on your device, providing a high level of security.
+- **💾 Local Database:** Your passwords are securely stored on your device, providing a high level of security with encryption of sensitive data.
+- **🤖 Encryption and Decryption** The password of your credentials is encrypted and always remains encrypted by the [AES](https://es.wikipedia.org/wiki/Advanced_Encryption_Standard) standard 256, the only time it is visible is when YOU decide to see it to copy and use it!
+- **🪪 Session** We will save your session in case you want to keep your account saved session (We recommend logging out every time you finish using GoPass.) based on a token that we save in the database
+- **💸 Free for Everyone!** We love writing code and programming something useful for humanity and whenever we can, we will try to make things for everyone, free and open source!
+(I will try to always make GoPass free for everyone! - @Flussen)

-## In Development
+## In Development 🔧🤖

 GoPass is currently under active development.
 We are working on adding new features and improving the user experience.
 Some of the planned functionalities include:

 - Enhancements in data security and encryption.
 - Synchronization of passwords across devices.
 - More intuitive and user-friendly interface.
+- Secure notes and files
+- Export and import your credentials securely, either with encrypted or decrypted data!
+- One-time password export with encryption so you can carry your credentials securely with you at all times and be compatible with any stable version of GoPass.

 ## Contributing